abekek/cse398_project/README.md

 ## Testing and Demo

-The program was tested on Windows 11 laptop with an 7-10750H CPU @ 2.60GHz and an Nvidia GeForce GTX 1650 GPU.
+The program was tested on Windows 11 laptop with an i7-10750H CPU @ 2.60GHz and a Nvidia GeForce GTX 1650 GPU.

 To test the program, first install the dependencies: